RobertPendergrast/VideoGame/README.md

 ## Future Plans
 I have several planned features that I will be working on to advance the capabilities of this engine, including but not limited to:
-  1. Improved collision detection with hitboxes
-  2. An entity class that generates autonomously controlled creatures and ememies.
+  1. An entity class that generates autonomously controlled creatures and ememies.
 Entities will be customizable.
-  3. Health bars for entities
+  2. Health bars for entities
-  4. Biomes
+  3. Biomes